-- 2011-2016: Original plan was fibre to every home (FTTP)
+Original plan: fibre to every home (FTTP).

-| Technology | What It Means | Typical Speed |
+| Technology | What it means | Typical speed |

 |---|---|---|

-| FTTP | Fibre to the Premises | Up to 1000 Mbps |
+| FTTP | Fibre to the Premises | Up to 2000 Mbps |

 | FTTC | Fibre to the Curb | Up to 100 Mbps |

-| FTTN | Fibre to the Node | 25-100 Mbps (varies) |
+| FTTN | Fibre to the Node | 25–100 Mbps (varies wildly with copper distance) |

-| Fixed Wireless | Radio signal to your home | Up to 100-400 Mbps |
+| Fixed Wireless | Radio signal to a roof antenna | 50–400 Mbps depending on tower |

-| Satellite | Sky Muster satellites | Up to 25 Mbps |
+| Sky Muster | NBN’s two satellites | Up to 25 Mbps |

-How NBN Works
+How NBN actually works

 NBN Speed Tiers (Updated September 2025)